Psilocybin decriminalization in the United States: Decriminalization

-In May 2019, Denver, Colorado, became the first city in the United States to decriminalize psilocybin mushrooms after an ordinance admitted to the ballot narrowly winning with 50.6% of the vote.
-The initiative did not actually legalize mushrooms, but prohibited Denver from spending any resources to prosecute people for their use or possession.
-The law applies to adults over the age of 21, and psilocybin remains illegal in Colorado.
+In May 2019, Denver, Colorado, became the first city in the United States to decriminalize psilocybin mushrooms after a ballot initiative narrowly won with 50.6% of the vote.
+The initiative did not legalize mushrooms but prohibited Denver from spending any resources to prosecute people for their use or possession.
+The law applies to adults over the age of 21, and psilocybin remained illegal in Colorado until the passing of Proposition 122 in November 2022.

 The following month in June 2019, thirty individuals testified to the city council in Oakland, California, about their prior experiences with psilocybin.
 Following the testimonies, the city council unanimously voted to decriminalize the drug, along with peyote.

 In January 2020, Santa Cruz, California, voted unanimously to decriminalize the adult possession and cultivation of psilocybin.
 Commercial sale of psilocybin is still illegal.

 In September 2020, the City Council of Ann Arbor, Michigan, voted unanimously in favor of a resolution declaring the investigation or arrest of anyone for planting, cultivating, purchasing, transporting, distributing, engaging in practices with or possessing entheogenic plants or plant compounds to be the city's lowest law enforcement priority.

-In November 2020, the state of Oregon became the first U.S. state to both decriminalize psilocybin and also legalize it for therapeutic use after the Ballot Measure 109 passed.
+In November 2020, the state of Oregon became the first U.S. state to both decriminalize psilocybin and also legalize it for supervised non-medical use after Ballot Measures 109 and 110 passed.
+However, the Oregon Legislature repealed the decriminalization component of Ballot Measure 110 in 2024.
+Furthermore, following the passage of Measure 109 in 2020, multiple counties and cities voted to block its implementation.
+As of 2023, psilocybin therapy in Oregon is permitted in Benton, Columbia, Deschutes, Hood River, Jackson, Lane, Lincoln, Multnomah, Wasco, Washington, and Yamhill counties.

 In November 2020, the District of Columbia passed initiative 81; the short title of the initiative was the Entheogenic Plant and Fungus Policy Act of 2020 and it came into effect on March 15, 2021.
 It decriminalizes psilocybin drugs, which are psychedelics including magic mushrooms, ayahuasca, and mescaline, making arrests for their possession or use the lowest priority for DC police.

-In January 2021, Washtenaw County, Michigan followed suit.
-That same month, the City Council of Somerville, Massachusetts voted unanimously to decriminalize the possession of entheogenic plants, including psilocybin mushrooms and ibogaine.
+In January 2021, Washtenaw County, Michigan, followed suit.
+That same month, the City Council of Somerville, Massachusetts, voted unanimously to decriminalize the possession of entheogenic plants, including psilocybin mushrooms and ibogaine.